 The Cook Islands has a unicameral parliament with 24 elected members and a parliamentary term of four years.
 There is also a 15-member House of Ariki (Chiefs), established in 1966, composed of six Ariki from Rarotonga and nine from the outer islands.
 The Ariki advise the Government on land use and customary issues.
 There is full adult suffrage and registration is compulsory, although voting is not.
 The Head of Government is the Prime Minister, currently Henry Puna.

 Elections were last held in July 2014.
 The Cook Islands Party (CIP) won a majority, securing 13 of the 24 seats.
 The Democratic Party (DP) won eight seats and the One Cook Islands Movement won two.
 CIP went on to win the Vaipae-Tautu by-election on 31 March 2015, consolidating their position in power.
+The next general elections are scheduled for 2018.

 The Australian High Commissioner to New Zealand is accredited to the Cook Islands.